John-E-Fleming/Parkinsons_Cortical_Basal_Ganglia_Network_Model/readme.md

 <br/>

 ## Citations
-Fleming, J.E., Dunn, E. and Lowery, M.M., 2020.
-Simulation of closed-loop deep brain stimulation control schemes for suppression of pathological beta oscillations in Parkinson’s disease.
-Frontiers in neuroscience, 14, p.166.

-The code contained in this repository for simulation of the motor network model and multivariable control DBS approaches is companion to the paper:
+The code contained in this repository simulates the cortico-basal ganglia network and closed-loop DBS during Parkinson's Disease.
+This code is companion to the paper:
 > "Simulation of closed-loop deep brain stimulation control schemes for suppression of pathological beta oscillations in Parkinson’s disease"
 >   John E. Fleming, Eleanor Dunn, Madeleine M. Lowery
 >    March 5, 2020 : 166